lucendio/lecture-devops-infos/content/guide/tips.md

   other services might need to have the certificate installed, when communicating between each other)
 * [Let's Encrypt](https://letsencrypt.org/docs/) issues certificates free of charge for public domains (e.g. used by [*cert-manager*](https://github.com/jetstack/cert-manager) on K8s)

+## Documentation

+* don't invest time in describing what a bunch of code does; the code, especially declarative one, is usually pretty much self-explanatory
+* document your architecture and process design (e.g. in which case a certain pipeline is triggered), or how different tools interact with each other
+* update your concept to reflect the latest state of your implementation